Nixuge/cesco/README.md

 # CescoSite
-⚠️ Right bow, CescoSite is only in french, but in future update it will be multy-languages ⚠️
+⚠️ Right now, CescoSite is only in french, but, in future updates, it will be multy-languages ⚠️
 ## Why CescoSite ?
 * ### CescoSite is **free** and **open source**.
   * The philosophy of cescosite is to want a **more open internet**, in a **spirit of exchange** and not of profits.